rafaelmnatali/cloudformation/README.md

 * dynamodb-table-ondemand.cform - create a DynamoDB table with On-Demand capacity instead of Provisioned capacity
 * ddns.cform - to create a serverless solution to dynamically register EC2 instances in Route53.
 Based on https://github.com/awslabs/aws-lambda-ddns-function
 * ec2_latestAMI - to create an EC2 instance with latest Amazon Linux 2 or Windows 2016 AMI available in the region
+* rds_demo_instance.cform - to create a RDS instance from a snapshot